ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 | tsk_4     | neopul     | *Neolamprologus pulcher*      |
 | tsk_5     | metzeb     | *Metriaclima zebra*           |

-The IDs used in the alignment files are similar to those used in the VCF files, but end in "\_1" and "\_2", which indicates the first and second of the two phased sequences per individual.
+The IDs used in the alignment files are similar to those used in the VCF files, but end in "\_1" and "\_2", which indicates the first and second of the two sequences per individual.

 <a name="inference"></a>